 Was a local planning authority mast register available to check for suitable sites by the operator or the local planning authority?
-Yes
+No

 If no explain why:

+None available.

-Were industry site databases checked for suitable sites by the operator?
-Yes
+Were industry site databases checked for suitable sites by the operator: Yes

 If no explain why:

 N/A